OpenJavaCard/etsi-exports/README.md

-## Export files for ETSI APIs
+## Export files for ETSI/3GPP APIs

-ETSI standards specify various JavaCard APIs related to SIM cards.
+ETSI/3GPP standards specify various JavaCard APIs related to SIM cards.

 This repository contains the export files for many of these APIs.